Chixide1/ZenWealth/README.md

   - `ASP.NET_CORE_LOG_LEVEL`: Logging level for ASP.NET Core components (e.g., "Warning")
   - `EF_CORE_LOG_LEVEL`: Logging level for Entity Framework Core (e.g., "Information")

+- **DatabaseProvider**: The database provider you want to use.
+Available options are Sql Server & PostgreSQL

 - **ConnectionStrings**:
-  - `DefaultConnection`: Your database connection string
+  - `DefaultConnection`: Connection string if you're using SqlServer
   - `AzureCommunicationServices`: Connection string for Azure Communication Services
+  - `PostgreSqlConnection`: Connection string if you're using PostgreSQL

 - **AllowedHosts**: Hostname where the application will run (e.g., "localhost" or your domain)